King Lear: 20th century

 By mid-century, the actor–manager tradition had declined, to be replaced by a structure in which the major theatre companies employed professional directors as auteurs.
 The last of the great actor–managers, Donald Wolfit, played Lear in 1944 on a Stonehenge-like set and was praised by James Agate as "the greatest piece of Shakespearean acting since I have been privileged to write for the Sunday Times".
 (Note: Quoted by Stanley Wells.)
 Wolfit supposedly drank eight bottles of Guinness in the course of each performance.
 (Note: According to Ronald Harwood, quoted by Stanley Wells.)
+An abridged version of Wolfit's portrayal can be heard on the Living Shakespeare King Lear recording.

 The character of Lear in the 19th century was often that of a frail old man from the opening scene, but Lears of the 20th century often began the play as strong men displaying regal authority, including John Gielgud, Donald Wolfit and Donald Sinden.
 Cordelia, also, evolved in the 20th century: earlier Cordelias had often been praised for being sweet, innocent and modest, but 20th-century Cordelias were often portrayed as war leaders.
 For example, Peggy Ashcroft, at the RST in 1950, played the role in a breastplate and carrying a sword.
 Similarly, the Fool evolved through the course of the century, with portrayals often deriving from the music hall or circus tradition.

-At Stratford-upon-Avon in 1962 Peter Brook (who would later film the play with the same actor, Paul Scofield, in the role of Lear) set the action simply, against a huge, empty white stage.
+At Stratford-upon-Avon in 1962 Peter Brook (who later filmed the play with the same actor, Paul Scofield, in the title role) set the action against a huge, empty white stage.
 The effect of the scene when Lear and Gloucester meet, two tiny figures in rags in the midst of this emptiness, was said (by the scholar Roger Warren) to catch "both the human pathos ... and the universal scale ... of the scene".
-Some of the lines from the radio broadcast were used by The Beatles to add into the recorded mix of the song "I Am the Walrus".
-John Lennon happened upon the play on the BBC Third Programme while fiddling with the radio while working on the song.
-The voices of actors Mark Dignam, Philip Guard, and John Bryning from the play are all heard in the song.
+Some of the lines from the radio broadcast were edited into the recorded mix of the song "I Am the Walrus" by the Beatles.
+John Lennon happened upon a broadcast on the BBC Third Programme while fiddling with the radio.
+Parts of the performances of Mark Dignam, Philip Guard, and John Bryning can be heard in the song.

+In 1973, James Earl Jones played Lear in a New York Shakespeare Festival production which was later filmed and broadcast by PBS.
+Other members of the mixed race cast included Raul Julia as Edmund and Paul Sorvino as Gloucester.